DontPanicO/svlopp/README.md

 ## High-level architecture

-svlopp runs a single epoll loop that currently watches a `signalfd` and a `timerfd`.
+svlopp runs a single epoll loop that currently watches a `signalfd`, `timerfd` and a control FIFO.

 Signals are handled via `signalfd`, allowing them to be treated as regular events rather than asynchronous interruptions.
 This makes it possible to have all the supervision logic driven by that loop, instead of creating per service monitoring